Nintendo Strikes Again: Issuing Numerous DMCA Takedowns Against GameBanana Mods

 Throughout the Switch’s lifetime, the company has persistently enforced its DMCA takedowns, issuing numerous notices against fan-created games in 2021.

-Recently, they have targeted projects such as the Yuzu Switch emulators, and its forks known as Suyu and Sudachi on Discord and GitHub.
+Recently, they have targeted projects such as the Yuzu Switch emulators, even its forks known as Suyu and Sudachi on Discord and GitHub.

 As a result, Discord has closed the discussion servers associated with these projects, and GitHub has taken down a few projects related to decrypting Switch software.